Dividing lines in unstable theories and subclasses of Baire 1 functions: Dividing lines in model theory and Baire class 1 functions

 {\em Explanation.} See \cite{W} for a proof of the Eberlein--\v{S}mulian theorem.
+Recall that, $A$ is relatively sequentially compact in ${\Bbb R}^X$ if every sequence of $A$ has a convergent subsequence in ${\Bbb R}^X$, and $A$ has the sequential completeness property if the limit of every convergent sequence of $A$ is continuous.
 (2) is precisely the condition $B$ in the main theorem of \cite{W}.
 Indeed, each sequence contains a subsequence converging to an element of $C(X)$ if and only if (i) each sequence has a convergent subsequence in ${\Bbb R}^X$, and (ii) the limit of every convergent sequence is continuous.
 Also, (1) is the condition $A$ in \cite{W}.

-\begin{Remark} It is folklore that $NIP$ implies 2.(i) in the Eberlein--\v{S}mulian Theorem.
+\begin{Remark} Recall from \cite{Ros} (or Proposition~\ref{NIP=DBSC} above) that $NIP$ implies 2.(i) in the Eberlein--\v{S}mulian Theorem.
 By Proposition~4.6 of \cite{K3} (or Remark~\ref{SCP-NSOP} below), if for every countable set $A$ of the monster model and every formula $\phi$ the condition 2.(ii) holds, then the theory is $NSOP$.
 Notice that, by Proposition~\ref{NSOP=bounded variation} (or Remark~\ref{DBSC1}) and Proposition~\ref{NIP=DBSC}, the converses do not hold.
 Recall from \cite{K3} that 2.(ii) is called the weak sequential completeness property (short $SCP$), and 2.(i) is called the relative sequential compactness (short $RSC$).
 Notice that relative compactness of $A$ corresponds to stability, by a criterion due to Eberlein and Grothendieck (Fact~\ref{EG}).
 Now, we can complete the diagram presented in \cite{K3}:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { Shelah}

 ~~ Stable ~~~~~~~~~~~~~~~~~ $\Longleftrightarrow$ ~~~~~~~~~~~~~ $NIP$ ~~~~~~~ $\&$ ~~~~~ $NSOP$

 ~~~~~ $\Updownarrow$ { Eberlein--Grothendieck} ~~~~~~~~~~~~~~~~~~~~~ $\Downarrow$ { \ \ \ \ \ \ \ \ \ \ \ } ~~~~~~~~~~~~ $\Uparrow $